xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 }
 ```

-Both the node pointer that points to the address of the parent and the slot pointer that points to the address of the `slots` array are updated.
+Both the node pointer that points to the address of the parent and the slot pointer that points to the address of the `slots` array are updated before returning the node pointer that points to the node associated with the given index.

 The third slide of Matthew Wilcox's [presentation](https://lca-kernel.ozlabs.org/2018-Wilcox-Replacing-the-Radix-Tree.pdf) during the 2018 linux.conf.au Kernel miniconf summarized main characteristics of the Linux kernel's radix tree implementation[^4]:
 - Implicit keys (like a trie), but not a bitwise trie